 WHY TOUR WITH DISCOVERY BICYCLE TOURS?

-We have been running tours for the last 41 years, and we are told that our experience shows in everything we do.
-We know the roads…which ones to ride and which to avoid.
+We have been running tours for almost 43 years, and we are told that our experience shows in everything we do.
+We know the roads … which ones to ride and which to avoid.
 We know the best inns and innkeepers.
 We know where to find the beautiful vistas, the special out-of-the-way villages, and the many hidden pleasures of each area we tour.
 And our leaders are superb.